clojure-emacs/cider/README.md

 * **C-c C-m**: Macroexpand-1 the form preceding point and display result in a macroexpansion buffer.
 If invoked with a prefix argument, pprint the result.
 * **C-c M-m**: Macroexpand the form preceding point and display result in a macroexpansion buffer.
 If invoked with a prefix argument, pprint the result.

+REPL buffer commands:

+* **RET**: Evaluate the current input in Clojure if it is complete.
+If incomplete, open a new line and indent.
+If invoked with a prefix argument is given then the input is evaluated without checking for completeness.
+* **C-RET**: Close any unmatched parenthesis and then evaluate the current input in Clojure.
+Also bound to M-RET.
+* **C-j**: Open a new line and indent.
+* **C-c M-o**: Clear the entire REPL buffer, leaving only a prompt.
+* **C-c C-o**: Remove the output of the previous evaluation from the REPL buffer.

 Requirements:
 * Leiningen 2.x.
 * clojure-mode